alobodanov/leafevent/README.md

 ## Background

 Leafevent is an event web application that allows users to find relevant events based on thier current location or selected location.

+## Copyright
+Leafevent © 2015.
+All Rights Reserved.